-International Organizations in 1910 in Brussels, the participating civil society bodies formally agreed to transform the Central Office into the Union of International Associations.
+Brussels.
+At the First World Congress of International Organizations in 1910 in Brussels, the participating civil society bodies formally agreed to

 The UIA's work contributed to the creation of the League of Nations and the International Institute of Intellectual Cooperation (the predecessor of UNESCO).
 During the 1920s, the UIA created an International University, the first of its kind.